• Skip to primary navigation

 Prep your cake rings…

 • If using metal cake rings, cut your cake bands or clear acetate sheets to fit inside making sure you have about an inch overlapping.
-Line rings with acetate.
+Line the metal rings with acetate.

 • Set rings on a baking sheet that is lined with parchment paper.